Services

 My Philosophy of Editing

 I view the writer-editor relationship as largely collaborative.
-Editors work with writers to transform rough drafts into polished, well-written documents or manuscripts that readers enjoy.
+Editors work with writers to transform rough drafts into polished, well-written documents or manuscripts that readers will enjoy.
 It’s essential, therefore, that we editors understand a writer’s goals and expectations before we begin our work.
-Similarly, writers should let their editors know which aspects of their writing they want to revise and which aspects they’d like to retain.
-Communication becomes all-important.

 Want to know more about me and my background?
 Meet the Editor here.